 WILLIAM H. AVERY AWARD

-We are pleased to recognize Hubert Allen and Abbott for both the company’s outstanding Pro-Bono efforts, and Hubert’s personal leadership in Chicago’s business, legal and philanthropic communities.
+We are pleased to recognize Sean Martin and Baxter for both the company’s outstanding Pro-Bono efforts, and Sean’s personal leadership in Chicago’s business, legal and philanthropic communities.

 ABOUT THE AVERY AWARD